japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

   MemoryConsumer consumer)
 ----

-`acquireExecutionMemory` allocates up to `required` size of memory for the xref:memory:MemoryConsumer.adoc[MemoryConsumer].
+`acquireExecutionMemory` allocates up to `required` size of memory for the memory:MemoryConsumer.md[MemoryConsumer].

 When no memory could be allocated, it calls `spill` on every consumer, itself including.
 Finally, `acquireExecutionMemory` returns the allocated memory.

 NOTE: `acquireExecutionMemory` synchronizes on itself, and so no other calls on the object could be completed.

-NOTE: xref:memory:MemoryConsumer.adoc[MemoryConsumer] knows its mode -- on- or off-heap.
+NOTE: memory:MemoryConsumer.md[MemoryConsumer] knows its mode -- on- or off-heap.

 `acquireExecutionMemory` first calls `memoryManager.acquireExecutionMemory(required, taskAttemptId, mode)`.